Traversable wormholes via a double trace deformation involving $U(1)$ conserved current operators: Opening the wormhole with conserved current operators

 \subsection{Bound on information transfer}

 A traversable wormhole allows us to send a signal from one side of the geometry to the other side.
-In this section, we derive parametric bounds on the amount of information that can be transferred through the wormhole.
+In this section, we derive a bound on the amount of information that can be transferred through wormholes opened by conserved current operators and discuss what happens to this bound in the small frequency limit.
 The basic idea is that the backreaction of each particle that we send through the wormhole has the effect of reducing $|\Delta U|$, i.e., it closes the wormhole a bit.
 Therefore, if we try to send a signal with too many particles, the corresponding backreaction will eventually reduce $|\Delta U|$ to zero, closing the wormhole completely.